-Most lists of extinct animals only include picks that vanished and gone extinct within the last 100 years.
+Most lists of extinct animals only include picks that vanished and have gone extinct within the last 100 years.
 So we’re shaking things up!
 Instead of sticking to the most recently extinct species, we’ve pulled our picks from all of known natural history — and then narrowed it down to the nine coolest extinct animals that we’ve ever seen.

 #9 Woolly Mammoth